hledwards33/python-template_v1/documentation/framework_benefits.md

 * **Less Training Needed**: Once a resource has worked with the framework once they will be able to switch to other projects using this framework without the need for onboarding.
 * **EY Enhancements**: The README file of this framework prescribes methods for making enhancements as the framework follows well-defined patterns enhancements can be brought back from client work and re-used.
+* **Utilities**: Each time a repetitive task (i.e. schema creation) is required a utilities method is defined, these methods are collated within the utilities directory and available to all users of the repository.

 ## Prebuilt Capabilities
 This framework has a number of in-built capabilities designed to save the modeller time and effort.